Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Time tracking Separate tool required Often built-in

-Mobile access Limited Native apps
+Mobile access Limited functionality Native apps

 Frequently Asked Questions